Abinesh-j18/Laravel-Vue-Vuetify-WordPress/README.md

 - View posts: All posts from WordPress are listed.

-- Create post: Click Add New Post, fill in the fields, save.
+- Create post: Click Add New Post, fill in the fields,save.

 - Edit post: Click Edit, modify fields, save.